Here are the things that our visitors ask most often.

 What about windsurfing?

-You are welcome Saturday and Sunday afternoons, and summer Tuesdays.
+You are welcome.
 IBRSC is not, to be honest, a short board venue - it is not often that windy.
 (Although it does happen...)
-But for long boards, it's excellent, and you won''t find cheaper.
+But for long boards, it's excellent, and you won't find cheaper.

-The reservoir is for the use of the club, which does dinghy sailing and windsurfing.
+The reservoir is for the use of the club, which does dinghy sailing, windsurfing, canoeing and stand up paddle boarding.
 We are able to make arrangements with other groups for some non motorised watersports, but do not allow waterskiing or jetskiing.
 Please also note that there is no (deliberate!) bathing in the reservoir.
-This means that you should not allow your children to jump or dive off pontoons, a reservoir is not a swimming pool and there may be obstructions under the water.

 What about water levels?